rednaw/site/README.md

 - uses [Jekyll](https://jekyllrb.com/) as web framework
 - uses [Jekyll-Scholar](https://github.com/inukshuk/jekyll-scholar#readme), a Jekyll extension for parsing BibTex files.

+Publishing a Jekyll site constists of 2 steps: `build` (generate HTML) and `deploy` (publish HTML)

-Out-of-the-box Jekyll with GitHub Pages only allows for fully automated `build` (generate HTML) and `deploy` (publish HTML) when using a [limited, white-listed, set of Jekyll extensions](https://pages.github.com/versions/).
-Sites requiring non white-listed extensions like Jekyll-Scholar need to take care of their `build` and `deploy` steps themselves.
+Out-of-the-box Jekyll with GitHub Pages only allows for fully automated publishing when using a [limited, white-listed, set of Jekyll extensions](https://pages.github.com/versions/).
+Sites requiring non white-listed Jekyll extensions such as Jekyll-Scholar need to implement their publishing steps themselves.

-A classical way of doing that is by creating a CI pipeline using [Github Actions](https://docs.github.com/en/actions) or [Travis](https://travis-ci.org/).
-While this is easy to set up it does mean adding a number of new technologies, each with their own complexities.
-CI pipelines are indispensible for teams but do need maintenance.
-For this reason this site does this in the simplest possible way (at least for now): The `build` and `deploy` steps both run locally on your laptop.
+A classical way of doing that is via a CI pipeline using [Github Actions](https://docs.github.com/en/actions) or [Travis](https://travis-ci.org/).
+While this is easy to set up it does mean adding extra technologies with their own complexities and maintenance need.
+CI pipelines are indispensible tools for teams but are a bit overkill for this site (at least for now).

+Therefore this site uses the simplest possible way for publishing a Jekyll site: generate the HTML locally (on your laptop) and then push the generated HTML to a repository that contains only the generated static HTML.
+All logic is implemented as a series of [Rake tasks](https://github.com/ruby/rake) that run locally:
+- `rake build` generates HTML
+- `rake preview` generates HTML and launches a webserver for preview on [http://localhost:4000](http://localhost:4000)
+- `rake publish` generates HTML and pushes it to the main branch of [https://github.com/marialoni/marialoni.github.io](https://github.com/marialoni/marialoni.github.io)